Lutz Children's Museum: Main Street 1943

 The Lutz opened up the Main Street 1943 exhibit in the autumn of 2010.
 Main Street 1943 is an exhibit and play area designed to replicate Main Street in Manchester in the year 1943.
 There are hometown staples such as Marlow's department store (now closed), the typical Main Street apartment, and nods to World War II such as an old-fashioned radio, newspapers, and other artifacts.
 This exhibit explores the history and culture of Manchester, as well as the nation and the world during this time period.

 Farm Room

 One of Lutz Museum's most popular exhibits is the farm room, which houses a farm-related play exhibit, information and displays pertaining to working and living on a farm, and a statue of a cow that can actually be milked.

 Animal Room

 One of the staples of the museum is the Animal Room, which is home to snakes, chinchillas, turtles, rabbits, various birds, and, most famously, Chuckles the woodchuck, who presides over the museum's annual Groundhog Day celebration.

 Oak Grove Nature Center

 In conjunction with the Town of Manchester, the museum operates the Oak Grove Nature Center at 269 Oak Grove Street.
 Located on the fifty-two-acre nature preserve, the museum uses the building for outdoor education programs.
 The nature center is open for specific programs and events.

-Hazel Lutz

-The late Hazel Lutz was a beloved art teacher in the town of Manchester.
-She travelled often, collecting items along the way that she believed would interest her students.
-She organized a "museum" out of these trinkets in the storage closet of her schoolroom.
-As her collection grew, members of the community began to donate to Hazel Lutz's "museum," and soon became a collection of educational tools that could relate to most disciplines.
-The collection was moved to larger and larger spaces until the Lutz Children's Museum was founded in its current location in 1953.
-The museum still follows Hazel Lutz's mission of combining artifacts from the community and around the world to spark children's interest in education and culture.